-Medium-related l Internet skills Operational Internet Skills Operating an Internet browser, meaning: Opening websites by entering the URL in a browser's location bar; Navigating forward and backward between pages using browser buttons; Saving files on a hard disk; Opening various common file formats (e.g., PDFs); Bookmarking websites; Changing a browser's preferences.
+Table 1.
+Concept 2009, 2010) tual definitions for Internet skills (extended from Van Deursen & Van Dijk, Medium-related Internet skills A Internet skills Operating an Internet browser, meaning: Opening websites by entering the URL in a browser's location bar; Navigating forward and backward between pages using browser buttons; Saving files on a hard disk; Opening various common file formats (e.g., PDFs); Bookmarking websites; Changing a browser's preferences.
 Operating Internet-based search engines, meaning: Entering keywords in the proper field; Executing a search operation; Opening search results in the search result lists.
-Operating Internet-based form, meanings: Using the different types of fields and buttons; Submitting a form.
+Opening Internet-based form, meanings: Using the different types of fields and buttons; Submitting a form.
 Formal Internet Skills Navigating the Internet, meaning: Using hyperlinks (e.g., menu links, textual links and image links) in different menu and website layouts.
 Maintaining a sense of location when on the Internet, meaning: Not becoming disoriented when navigating within a website; Not becoming disoriented when navigating between websites; Not becoming disoriented when opening and browsing through search results.
-Content-related Internet Skills Informational Internet Skills Locating required information by: Choosing a website or search system to seek information; Defining search options or queries; Selecting information (on Websites or in search results); Evaluating informational sources.
+Content-related Informational Internet Skills Locating required information by: Choosing a website or search system to seek information; Defining search options or queries; Selecting information (on Websites or in search results); Evaluating informational sources.
 Communication Internet Skills Communicating when on the Internet by: Searching, selecting, reaching and evaluating contacts online; Exchanging messages online and exchanging meaning; Attracting attention online; Constructing online profiles and identities; Adopting alternative online identities for discovery or improvisation; Pooling knowledge and exchanging meaning with others in peer-to- peer networking.
-Strategic Internet Skills Taking advantage of the Internet by: Developing an orientation toward a particular goal; Taking the right actions to reach this goal; Making the right decisions to reach this goal; Gaining the benefits that result from this goal.
+Strategic Internet Skills Taking advantage of the Internet by: Developing an orientation toward a particular goal; Taking the right actions to reach this goal: Making the right decisions to reach this goal; Gaining the benefits that result from this goal.